jkutner/jkutner.github.com/_posts/2015-08-17-deploy-clojure-immutant-heroku-docker.md

 ## Development Workflow

 In your normal workflow, you'd want to make some changes and see them appear in the Docker container.
 We'll demonstrate how that works.
-Open the `` and look for this code:
+Open the `src/demo/scheduling.clj` file and look for this code:

 {% highlight clojure %}
 ;; start a couple of jobs, along with a job to stop them in 20 seconds